pbradshawusc/treasureHunters/GameDesignDoc.md

   - For the player to be securely on a log, road, or temple, at least half of the player’s sprite must be on the log, road, or temple (as opposed to being on the river).
   - For the player to be hit by a Holy Grail, car, or Arrow, any overlap of the player’s sprite with the respective Holy Grail, car, or Arrow’s sprite will result in a collision.
-  - For alligators, the player’s sprite must have at least 1/3 of overlap for a collision to be detected.
+  - For crocodiles, the player’s sprite must have at least 1/3 of overlap for a collision to be detected.

 ##Game Layout
 ###Opening Screen